SMAXXY26/CaptionFlow/README.md

 # CaptionFlow
 CaptionFlow is a custom trained Vision Language Model that generates a caption based on the image provided.
-It is a transfrmer based model
+It is a transformer based model

 # Contents
 1. Dataset